ietf-wg-nmop/Logistic/IAB Workshop.md

 # Out of scope topics

-This workshop intends to focus on managing networks within the control plane (and its effect on the data plane), but management of content within the data plane is explicitly out of scope.
+The NEMOPS workshop intends to focus on managing networks within the control plane (and its effect on the data plane), but management of content within the data plane is explicitly out of scope.
 Specifically, a workshop dedicated to management techniques related to encrypted